gquagliano/foxtrot-framework-en/README.md

 We have took the compromise to create **a framework that's not like all the others**, one that **doesn't overload** either the developer's head, the system or the client's device; one where **almost no configuration** is required, that is **super-easy** to use, and that was written in **almost-human** language.

-It's important for us as well **to promote the proper language learning and writint** for PHP and (specially) JavaScript, understanding and empowring the correct usage of classes (PHP) and the JavaScript prototype over any other pattern.
-That's why Foxtrot **doesn't have pseudo-classes or a virutal DOM**, just *(so, so many)* utilities to shorten and automate the most common processes in the interaction between the user and the UI, and between client and server.
+It's important for us as well **to promote proper language learning and writing** for PHP and (specially) JavaScript, understanding and empowring the correct usage of classes (PHP) and the JavaScript prototype over any other pattern.
+That's why Foxtrot **doesn't have pseudo-classes or a virutal DOM**, just *(so many)* utilities to shorten and automate the most common processes in the interaction between the user and the UI, and between client and server.

 ## Where's the code